Who May Provide and Who May Refuse to Provide Abortions

 A. Who May Provide Abortions

-1. Nonsurgical Abortion: Physicians and other clinicians who hold “a valid, unrevoked, and unsuspended license or certificate … that authorizes him or her to perform or assist in performing the functions necessary for a nonsurgical abortion” (i.e. nurse practitioners, certified nurse-midwives, and physician assistants) are lawfully authorized to perform “nonsurgical abortions” in California.
+1. Nonsurgical Abortion: Physicians and other clinicians who hold “a valid, unrevoked, and unsuspended license or certificate … that authorizes him or her to perform the functions necessary for an abortion by medication or aspiration techniques.” (i.e. nurse practitioners, certified nurse-midwives, and physician assistants) are lawfully authorized to perform “nonsurgical abortions” in California.
 The term “nonsurgical abortion” includes “termination of pregnancy through the use of pharmacological agents.”

 2. Surgical Abortion: A “surgical abortion” may only be performed by a person with “a valid, unrevoked, and unsuspended license to practice as a physician and surgeon.”